vinci1it2000/schedula/README.rst

       --graph-depth=INTEGER       Limit the levels of sub-models plotted (no limit by default).
       -f, --force                 Overwrite template/demo excel-file(s).

-      --suffix <suffix>           Suffix to added to the output file (datasync) [default: sync].
-      --prefix                    Add sheet name to all sync column names (datasync).
-      <x-label>                   Column label of x-axis used for data
-                                  synchronisation (e.g. 'times').
-      <y-label>                   Label of y-axis used for data synchronisation.
-      <ref-sheet>                 Sheet where there are the reference signals.
-      <sync-sheets>               Synchronize and re-sample columns from these sheets
-                                  into <ref-sheet>.
-                                  If not given assumes all sheets except <ref-sheet>.
+    Miscellaneous:
+      -h, --help                  Show this help message and exit.
       -V, --version               Print version of the program, with --verbose list release-date and installation details.
-      -h, --help                  Show this help message and exit.

-    Miscellaneous:
       -v, --verbose               Print more verbosely messages - overridden by --logconf.
       --logconf <conf-file>       Path to a logging-configuration file, according to: https://docs.python.org/3/library/logging.config.html#configuration-file-format